osmarks/website/blog/ml-workstation.md

 ### Scaling up

 It's possible to have more GPUs without going straight to an expensive "real" GPU server or large workstation and the concomitant costs, but this is very much off the beaten path.
 Standard consumer platforms do not have enough PCIe lanes for more than two (reasonably) or four (unreasonably), so <span class="hoverdefn" title="High-End DeskTop">HEDT</span> or server hardware is necessary.
 HEDT is mostly dead and new server hardware increasingly expensive and divergent from desktop platforms, so it's most feasible to buy older server hardware, for which automated compatibility checkers and convenient part choice lists aren't available.
-The only well-documented build I've seen is [this one](https://nonint.com/2022/05/30/my-deep-learning-rig/), which uses 7 GPUs and an AMD EPYC Rome platform (~2019) in an open-frame case designed for miners, although I think [Tinyboxes](https://tinygrad.org/) are intended to be similar.
+The first well-documented build I saw was [this one](https://nonint.com/2022/05/30/my-deep-learning-rig/), which uses 7 GPUs and an AMD EPYC Rome platform (~2019) in an open-frame case designed for miners, although I think [Tinyboxes](https://tinygrad.org/) are intended to be similar.
+Recently, [this](https://www.mov-axbx.com/wopr/wopr_concept.html) was published, which is roughly the same except for using 4090s and a newer server platform.
+They propose using server power supplies (but didn't do it themselves), which is a smart idea - I had not considered the fact that you could get adapter boards for their edge connectors.

 They describe somewhat horrifying electrical engineering problems due to using several power supplies together, and custom cooling modifications.
 While doable, all this requires much more expertise than just assembling a standard desktop from a normal part list.
 Your other option is to take an entire old server and install GPUs in it, but most are not designed for consumer GPUs and will not easily fit or power them.
 I've also been told that some of them have inflexible firmware and might have issues running unexpected PCIe cards or different fan configurations.
 </details>